Pay Per Fax Online: Send a One-Time Fax Without a Subscription

 School and employment paperwork.
 Background checks, enrollment forms, transcripts.
 You fax them once and move on.

 Send a Fax FreeNo fax machine.
 No signup.
-2 free faxes per month.
+2 free sends per month, up to 5 total pages each, including the cover page.